 Since debt consolidation loans are used to pay off other existing debts – debt consolidation can improve your credit score.

 Initially, you could take a small negative hit on your credit score with debt consolidation due to;

-- the negative inquiry showing up on your credit report after applying for the loan.
+- A credit inquiry appearing on your credit report after applying for the loan.

-- due to a “new debt” showing up on your credit after getting approved for the loan.
+- A “new debt” showing up on your credit after getting approved for the loan.

 How consumer credit counseling affects your credit score